 The normal cost is the level percentage of compensation needed to fund the liability for any prospective benefits earned by new active members over the period of their actual service.
 The normal cost calculation uses data for all active members in Class AA (60) who had not yet completed one year of credited service.
-The employer share of the normal cost increased from 8.42 percent in 2007 to 9.51 percent in 2008 mainly due to the decrease in the interest rate assumption from 8.5 percent to 8.0 percent per year.
+The employer share of the normal cost increased from 9.51 percent in 2008 to 9.53 percent in 2009.

-Portions of the unfunded liability are amortized over either 10 years or 30 years as required by the SERS law.
+Portions of the unfunded liability are amortized over either 10 years or 30 years as required by the SERC.
 The cost of the Act 2001-9 benefits and actuarial gains and losses since 2001 are being amortized over 30 years.
 The costs of supplemental annuities (COLAs) are being funded over 10 years.
 The surplus that existed as of December 31, 2001 is being amortized over ten years.
-The total unfunded liability as of December 31, 2008 was \$3.80 billion.
-As of December 31, 2007, the total unfunded liability was \$914 million.
+The total unfunded liability as of December 31, 2009 was \$5.59 billion.
+As of December 31, 2008, the total unfunded liability was \$3.80 billion.